 Providing your child with honest, accurate information will help ease her fears and fantasies about what will happen.
 Talk to your child about the upcoming visit.
-Give your child a chance to tell you how she's feeling and to ask questions.
+Give your child a chance to tell you how they're feeling and to ask questions.
 Your child may be worrying about something that will not happen.
-Being honest with your child will help her trust you and the people she will meet at the doctor's office or medical center.
+Being honest with your child will help her trust you and the people they will meet at the doctor's office or medical center.

 If your child is being admitted to the medical center, the following tips may be helpful in addition to those above.

 Your child's greatest concern is being away from you.
 Being with your child as much as possible during their stay will make your child feel more secure.
 Younger children, especially those under age 3, often think going to the hospital is a punishment for misbehavior.
 Explain that this is not the case.
 Encourage your child to express fears and concerns.
 Talk to your child in a way that he can understand about why the hospital stay is necessary.